Students should arrive on time:

 Waiting, Kitchen Duties

-All students take turns waiting (or working on the dish crew, etc.) in the Dining Hall at sit-down meals.
-Students will have a job for several table rotations a year.
-A rotation lasts approximately three weeks.
+All students take turns waiting tables in the Dining Hall during sit-down meals.
+Students will serve as waiters for at least two table rotations a year.
+Each lasts approximately three to four weeks.
 If, for any reason, your dietary needs or preferences conflict with waiting or kitchen duties, please speak with your table head or the Director of the Dining Hall.

 Guidelines for waiters are as follows: